 - Wipe up to twice a day for minor sores and skin infections.

-- Another great feature of povidone iodine, according to Karen Becker, is that it's also safe for the dog to lick the area after being treated.
+Another great feature of povidone-iodine, according to Karen Becker, is that it's also safe for the dog to lick the area after being treated.

-- There are those who disapprove the use of antiseptics on open wounds, and those who believe that their use is helpful in favoring and promoting wound healing while keeping infections at bay.
+- There are those who disapprove of the use of antiseptics on open wounds, and those who believe that their use is helpful in favoring and promoting wound healing while keeping infections at bay.

 - Infections can delay the healing because of the toxins and waste material left behind that create issues.
 Along with the fact that microorganisms stimulate a persistent production of immune mediators.
 Invading bacteria also competes for oxygen and nutrients necessary for healthy cells to promote healing.